bluegreen-labs/ecmwfr/README.md

 ```

 This operation might take a while.
 A progress indicator will keep you informed on the status of your request.
 Keep in mind that all data downloaded will be buffered in memory limiting the downloads to ~6GB on low end systems.
+You can track ongoing jobs at in the joblist at: [https://apps.ecmwf.int/webmars/joblist/](https://apps.ecmwf.int/webmars/joblist/).

 ## Acknowledgements